skaae/rbm_toolbox/README.md

 <img src="/uploads/example1_weights.png" height="500" width="500">

 ## Example 2 - Generative RBM with labels **p(x,y)**

 A classification RBM can be trained by setting `opts.classRBM` to 1 and and setting `opts.y_train` to the training labels.
 The training labels must be *one-of-K* encoded.

 When `opts.classRBM` is 1 RBM toolbox will report the training error.
 The default error measure is accuracy but you may supply custom error measures through `opts.error_func`.
 If `opts.x_val` and `opts.y_val` are given the validation error will also be reported.
 In the example the validation error is calculated after each epoch, i.e `opts.test_interval` is set 1.
+In the example we also enable early stopping, we use a early_stopping patience of 5, i.e if no progress have been made in 5 epochs stop training.

 ```MATLAB
 rng('default');rng(0);